MicrosoftDocs/fabric-docs/docs/data-science/r-avocado.md

 # Tutorial: Use R to predict avocado price

-This articles shows an end to end example of using R to analyze, visualize the avocado prices in the US, and predict future avocado prices.
+This article shows an end to end example of using R to analyze, visualize the avocado prices in the US, and predict future avocado prices.

 [!INCLUDE [preview-note](../includes/preview-note.md)]